srinirad/c-activity-sets/set05/README.md

 ***Output***
 ```
-The index of the largest number in the array is.
-2
+The index of the largest number in the array is 2
 ```

 ---